core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	  <section anchor='cellular' title="Use Case: Cellular M2M">
   	  <t>
 	  Over the last few years, mobile operators around the world have focused on development of M2M solutions in order to expand the business to the new type of users, i.e. machines.
 The machines are connected directly to a mobile network using appropriate embedded air interface (GSM/GPRS, WCDMA, LTE) or via a gateway providing short and wide range wireless interfaces.
 From the system design point of view, the ambition is to design horizontal solutions that can enable utilization of machines in different applications depending on their current availability and capabilities as well as application requirements, thus avoiding silo like solutions.
-One of the crucial enablers of such design is the ability to discover resources (machines - End Points) capable of providing required information at a given time or acting on instructions from the end users.
+One of the crucial enablers of such design is the ability to discover resources (machines - endpoints) capable of providing required information at a given time or acting on instructions from the end users.
 	  </t>

 	  <t>
-	  In a typical scenario, during a boot-up procedure (and periodically afterwards), the machines (EPs) register with a Resource Directory (for example EPs installed on vehicles enabling tracking of their position for the fleet management purposes and monitoring environment parameters) hosted by the mobile operator or somewhere else in the network, submiting a description of own capabilities.
+	  In a typical scenario, during a boot-up procedure (and periodically afterwards), the machines (endpoints) register with a Resource Directory (for example EPs installed on vehicles enabling tracking of their position for the fleet management purposes and monitoring environment parameters) hosted by the mobile operator or somewhere else in the network, submiting a description of own capabilities.
 Due to the usual network configuration of mobile networks, the EPs attached to the mobile network do not have routable addresses.
 Therefore, a remote server is usually used to provide proxy access to the EPs.
-The address of each (proxy) EP on this server is included in the resource description stored in the RD.
-The users, for example mobile applications for environment monitoring, contact the RD, look-up the EPs capable of providing information about the environment using appropriate set of tags, obtain information on how to contact them (URLs of the proxy server) and then initate interaction to obtain information that is finally processed, displayed on the screen and usually stored in a database.
+The address of each (proxy) endpoint on this server is included in the resource description stored in the RD.
+The users, for example mobile applications for environment monitoring, contact the RD, look-up the endpoints capable of providing information about the environment using appropriate set of tags, obtain information on how to contact them (URLs of the proxy server) and then initate interaction to obtain information that is finally processed, displayed on the screen and usually stored in a database.
 Similarly, fleet management systems provide a set of credentials along with the appropriate tags to the RD to look-up for EPs deployed on the vehicles the application is responsible for.
 	  </t>
 	  </section>